exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving a transaction

-- If this is the last transaction required to generate some `Propose`, node deletes the data about the corresponding request and its timeouts.
+- If this is the last transaction required to generate some `Propose`, node deletes the data about the corresponding `RequestTransactions` and its timeouts.

 ### Receiving `Propose`

 - If the node requested this `Propose`, it deletes the data about the request and the timeout.
+A list of nodes that have all transactions (if it exists) should be copied from the `RequestState` before deletion.
 - If the node does not have certain transactions from this `Propose`, it initiates sending `RequestTransactions`.
-- A list of nodes that have all transactions should be copied from the deleted `RequestState` for `RequestPropose`, if it existed.

 ### Receiving `Prevote`

 - If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose`.
-- If the node has `Propose` but not all transactions, it initiates sending `RequestTransaction` (only for those unknown transactions for which the request has not yet been sent ).
+- If the node has `Propose` but not all transactions, it initiates sending `RequestTransactions` (only for those unknown transactions for which the request has not yet been sent ).
 - If the sender specified `lock_round`, which is greater than the stored
-  [Proof-of-Lock (PoL)](consensus-details.md#definitions), node initiates sending `RequestPrevotes`.
+  [Proof-of-Lock (PoL)](consensus-details.md#definitions), node initiates sending `RequestPrevotes` for the proposal, mentioned at the received locked `Prevote`.
 - If the node have formed +2/3 `Prevote` messages, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.